matthewmueller/rfcs/text/0000-migrations.md

 ### Handling multiple data sources

 In the future, Prisma will support multiple data sources at the same time.
 You then can e.g. have a relation between a type `User` that is persisted in Postgres with a type `Post` that is persisted in MySQL.
 If such a relation will be introduced, Prisma needs to resolve, which type comes from which data source.
 In order to do this, type names need to be globally unique.
-If that is the case, an ordinary `createRelation` migration operation can be used to perform that migration.
+If that is the case, an ordinary `createRelation` migration operation is sufficient to perform that migration.

 All migrations of a Prisma project are always stored in one migration table.
 The question is, where this table is being stored.
-This will be configurable through the prisma.yml file - a database can be marked as `primary`.
+This will be configurable through the `prisma.yml` file - a database can be marked as `primary`.

 ### Alternative storage options